tarantool/doc/doc/book/box/authentication.rst

 A **session** is the state of a connection to Tarantool.
 It contains:

-* an integer id identifying the connection,
+* An integer ID identifying the connection,
 * the :ref:`current user <authentication-users>` associated with the connection,
 * text description of the connected peer, and
 * session local state, such as Lua variables and functions.

 In Tarantool, a single session can execute multiple concurrent transactions.
-Each transaction is identified by a unique integer id, which can be queried at start of the transaction using :doc:`/reference/reference_lua/box_session/sync`.
+Each transaction is identified by a unique integer ID, which can be queried at start of the transaction using :doc:`/reference/reference_lua/box_session/sync`.

 ..
 NOTE::